Bigger is not always better. Why further College Football Playoff expansion would be detrimental

 Making connections: Joe Dennis and his passion for people

-Hailing from suburban Chicago, Joe Dennis — a Filipino journalist-turned professor — has a passion for sharing and discovering stories.
+Hailing from the Southside of Chicago, Joe Dennis — a Filipino journalist-turned professor — has a passion for sharing and discovering stories.
 The Windy City native has worked in the world of journalism for many years, meeting an innumerable amount of people — such as John Mayer and Isiah Thomas — and sharing his enthusiasm with them.
 Despite being able to meet major personalities and celebrities, Dennis claims he finds the most inspiration from ordinary people.

 “What was really impactful for me, was when I was reporting on a judge who needed a liver transplant and was on the waitlist for organ donation,” said Dennis, as he recollected on a past assignment.
 “I really got to know the family.
 I would come in and have dinner with them.
 And every month, I would write an update on how his health was doing.”